ralf-ueberfuhr-ars/jsf-richfaces-jms-sample/readme.md

 For this sample, we need a topic named `blogpost-events`.
 (administrative credentials are `admin` / `admin`)

+A Jakarta EE / Liberty based consumer can be found [here](consumer).

 Samples with different messaging systems can be found in this [GitHub-Repository](https://github.com/ueberfuhr-trainings/messaging-samples).